genehaus/Hashtag_data/README.md

 # run_hashtag_data

-This information was written based on other's works and website.
+	This information was written based on others' works and website.

 ---